Chinese Study Abroad

 Click here for more information.

-In addition, the Emory Chinese Studies Program (Summer) provides an exciting opportunity to study Chinese language, culture and history in the magnificent cities of Beijing and Shanghai.
+The Emory Chinese Studies Program (Summer) provides an exciting opportunity to study Chinese language, culture and history in the magnificent cities of Beijing and Shanghai.
 The Emory Summer Chinese Program, offered through the Department of Russian and East Asian Languages and Cultures, provides students an exciting opportunity to study Chinese language, culture, and the arts in Beijing, China's fascinating capital and site of the 2008 Olympic Games.
 The program collaborates with the prestigious Beijing Normal University, offering courses on Chinese language at all levels and a course on traditional Chinese architectural and ritual spaces taught in English.

 NO KNOWLEDGE OF MANDARIN CHINESE IS REQUIRED, as beginner students learn practical Mandarin Chinese.
 Special tutorials will be arranged for heritage speakers of Chinese and for students with two or more years of Chinese.
 Participants will tour the Great Wall, Tiananmen Square, and the Forbidden City, and see acrobatic and martial arts performances.
 In addition to excursions to numerous cultural sites in Beijing, visits to Xi'an, Chengdu and Nanjing are planned.
 Click here for a short promotional film.